wi5nia/racialornot/README.md

 # racial or not?

 This reposiroty i meant to create a list of words, slogans, company names which may or not have racial connotations.
-Let's have a discussion!
+Let's have a discussion if it makes sense to change them, are they really rasist?
+Feel free to use the feature Issues for that.

 ## List